eliasnijs/c-web-boids/README.md

 \
 **TODO:**
 1. Document required libraries.
 1. Implement a more robust rendering system, offloading more calculation to the gpu.
-This has been written in a quick and un-optimized manner at the moment.
+This has been written in a quick and unoptimized manner at the moment.